gcallah/SoftwareEngineering/md/chap2.md

 ### Software validation

-Software validation, also known as V & V (verification and validation), is used to test whether or not the current the version of the software meets the demands of the consumers and any such specification.
+Software validation, also known as V & V (verification and validation), is used to test whether or not the current version of the software meets the demands of the consumers and any such specification.
 This process may involve using dummy/fake data or specific test cases to simulate the usage of the software.